The superlative: irregular adjectives „am besten", „am häufigsten"

 gut am besten best

-gern am liebsten most gladly / prefer most
+gern am liebsten most willingly / most of all

 hoch am höchsten highest